Mireille Balin

-Mireille Césarine Balin (born Blanche Mireille Césarine Balin; 20 July 1909, in Monte Carlo – 9 November 1968 in Paris) was a French-Italian actress.
+Mireille Césarine Balin (born Blanche Mireille Césarine Balin; 20 July 1909, in Monte Carlo – 9 November 1968 in Paris) was a French actress.

 Balin was born near Monte Carlo.
 Her father, Charles Balin, was a French newspaper publisher.
 Her mother was Italian.
 Her education came at finishing schools.
 She was a policewoman in Paris until friends urged her to take a screen test.

 Balin posed for some advertisements in Paris before she began acting in films.
-Considered one of the finest actresses of French cinema in the 1930s, she was discredited by her fraternization with the Nazis.
-During Nazi occupation of France, she became romantically involved with an officer of the Wehrmacht and at the end of war she was imprisoned in Fresnes until January 1945.
-She retired from film in 1947.

-Balin arrived in Hollywood in 1937 with a staff of servants and with 28 trunks containing "most of her worldly possessions.
+During the 1930s she became a major star of French cinema with box-office successes like Pépé le Moko (1936).
+She also attempted an American career, arriving in Hollywood in 1937 with a staff of servants and with 28 trunks containing "most of her worldly possessions.
+But she did not adapt to the studio system and eventually returned to France without having made any films in the United States.